libhal/SJSU-Dev2/documentation/getting_started/using_make.md

 Check that source file fit the SJSU-Dev2 naming convention.

 #### `test`
-Build all tests as defined in USER_TESTS, typically defined within the project.mk file.
+Build all tests as defined in TESTS, typically defined within the project.mk file.

 #### `library-test`